-Suffice it to say that the view from The St. Regis Venice was Monet’s favorite in Venice, that the hotel’s restaurant overlooking Basilica della Salute is one of the best in the Lagoon city or that each guest is assigned a personal butler service.
-Instead, the list of the exclusive uniquenesses of this wonderful 5-star hotel on the Grand Canal, recently completely renovated, is still very long.
+Suffice it to say that the view from The St. Regis Venice was Monet’s favorite in Venice, that the hotel’s restaurant overlooking the Basilica della Salute is one of the best in the Lagoon city, or that each guest is assigned a personal butler service.
+Instead, the list of the exclusive uniquenesses of this wonderful 5-star hotel on the Grand Canal, recently renovated, is still very long.

 The view from our hotel room is the most magnificent in all of Venice, and for Monet that’s all that matters.

 Gio’s Restaurant & Terrace, a must-go in Venice, offers the unique experience of eating literally on the water, among the gondolas, and enjoying the sun going down on Punta della Dogana (also heated in winter).
 Highly requested, you can book one of the most romantic tables for 2 in Italy: located on a small private panoramic pier, it will give you the opportunity to dine in total privacy, immersed in one of the most beautiful views in the world.

 The Executive Chef, Giuseppe Ricci, originally from Puglia, with experience in London at Alain Ducasse’s iconic The Dorchester, creates tasty dishes that reinterpret the Venetian tradition with an international contemporary twist, such as Cuttlefish bonbon in Jerusalem artichoke with Saor sauce, the Raw pasta dumplings filled with Vicentina-style codfish, spiked squids and lovage or the Baked turbot fish sided with potato and leek cream, seared puntarelle and smoked caviar sauce.